raj-wankhede-github/PDF-Chatbot-on-AWS-Lambda/01-ManualUpload/README.md

         ```
         user_id: user-4321
         deployment_id: user-4321
-        question: what are Some of the key elements of focus group research?
+        question: What are Some of the key elements of focus group research?
         prompt: You are given a paragraph and a query.
 You need to answer the query on the basis of paragraph.
 If the answer is not contained within the text below, say Sorry, I don't know.
 Please try again.
 P:{documents} Q: {query} A:
         ```